Mineral Revolution: Politics

 The Mineral Revolution had a major impact on political developments in South Africa.
 The Cape Colony required armies of workers for the mines and support industries, and to secure a regular flow of workers to the mines, the colonial government began a series of annexations of neighbouring African states, such as Basutoland, Bechuanaland, and Pediland.
 In the newly annexed territories, the colonial government introduced laws such as the Hut tax, which demanded that inhabitants pay an annual tax on their dwellings, paid in British cash.
 As the only way to earn British currency was via employment in the mines, this created a steady flow of workers as young men travelled to the mines to earn money, which they sent back to their families to pay the tax.

 The 1879 Anglo-Zulu War also had roots in the Mineral Revolution, specifically as the Cape Colony wished to neutralise any potential threats to the mines.
 In the aftermath of the war, thousands of young Zulu men migrated to the mines in search of work, driving down wages and exacerbating the already cramped conditions in the compounds.

 The 1899–1902 Second Anglo-Boer War can be traced to the Mineral Revolution.
 Britain's desire to control the entire Rand region (which overlapped neighbouring Transvaal), remove potential threats to the mines, and encourage industrial expansion by replacing the slow and inexperienced Afrikaner bureaucracy with British laws and regulations led to increasing tension between the British colonies and the Afrikaner states, resulting in the outbreak of war in 1899.
 The Second Anglo-Boer War united South Africa as a single state (initially British, but granted independence in 1910).

 Environmental impact

 Mining operations at the Rand and at Kimberley caused severe environmental damage.
 Open-pit mining was not only dangerous for the workers, but created deep pits which grew wider during rainfall.
 Urban growth placed increasing strains on water supplies and led to increasing pollution of rivers.
 In rural areas, commercial farming led to a steady degradation in soil quality, while increasing animal husbandry led to severe soil erosion in many places, as cattle drank scarce water supplies and pulled up the grass holding the soil together.
-Mechanised farming and over-grazing led by 1910 to the appearance of immense dongas in the countryside, which carried away soil and scarred the landscape, and contributed to dustbowls across South Africa in the early decades of the twentieth century.
+Mechanised farming and over-grazing led by 1910 to the appearance of immense dongas (gullies) in the countryside, which carried away soil and scarred the landscape, and contributed to dustbowls across South Africa in the early decades of the twentieth century.